 22.Areszt Śledczy – Prison

 Sadly Projekt PRL is now closed, it was a cool socialist style bar with quirky decor including old records and gramophones on the wall and items relating to the communist era in days gone by in Starogard Gdanski.
-A favourite bar of mine from my visit and also recommended (too late) by Ola Mueller.
+A favourite bar of mine from my visit and also recommended by locals.
 I also included this in my list of PRL style bars.

 26.Sobieski Vodka Factory

 Although not a fan of Vodka, I did head to the famous Sobieski Distillery.
 Yes, it’s true – the birthplace of vodka can be found in Poland dating back to the early Middle Ages.
 And vodka (Polish: wódka), is not only the official national drink of Poland, it is the centerpiece of Polish life, enjoyed at most every celebration and occasion.
 In fact, in this land where vodka began, Sobieski is the number one premium vodka and it all began here in Starogard Gdanski!

 As you can tell that was a top 26, but there are 2 other sights for next time – which I will check out.